Controlling Blood Pressure: Getting It Right!

 - Regular Exercises And Physical Activities: A habit of early morning exercise or physical activities such as yoga can help reduce your stress levels and help in lowering your blood pressure and maintain a healthy heart.

 - Healthy Diet: A healthy diet is one of the most important things to do when you want to lower your blood pressure.
 Reduce sodium content in your diet.
-Avoid eating excess junk foods as these can lead to heart attack, strokes etc. Having a healthy diet including fresh fruits, green leafy vegetables, whole grains, fish, etc. can help you have good blood value numbers.
+Avoid eating excess junk foods as these can lead to heart attack, strokes etc. have a heathy high blood pressure diet including fresh fruits, green leafy vegetables, whole grains, fish, etc. can help you have good blood value numbers.

 - Reducing Weight: Being overweight is one of the most common causes of hypertension.
 Reduce your weight by physical activities to lower your blood pressure.